Achievable logoAchievable logo

 Concept of turbulence at high velocities

-Surface tension enables the liquid’s surface to support very light objects—such as insects walking on water—due to the cohesive forces between molecules of the solvent.
+Surface tension allows a liquid’s surface to support very light objects - such as insects walking on water - because of the cohesive forces between molecules of the solvent.

-Bernoulli’s equation (P+21ρv2+ρgh=constant) explains that in a steady flow, the sum of pressure (P), the kinetic energy per unit volume (21ρv2), and the gravitational potential energy per unit volume (ρgh) remains constant.
+Bernoulli’s equation (P+21ρv2+ρgh=constant) states that in steady flow, the sum of pressure (P), kinetic energy per unit volume (21ρv2), and gravitational potential energy per unit volume (ρgh) remains constant.

 Venturi effect, pitot tube

 The Venturi effect describes how a fluid’s pressure decreases when it flows through a constricted section of a pipe or channel.
-According to Bernoulli’s principle, as fluid velocity increases in a narrower passage, the kinetic energy per unit volume rises, so the pressure must drop.
-Engineers use this effect in devices like Venturi meters to measure flow rates by comparing pressures at the wider and narrower parts of a tube.
+Using Bernoulli’s principle, when the passage narrows, fluid velocity increases.
+That increase raises the kinetic energy per unit volume, so the pressure must drop.
+Devices such as Venturi meters use this effect to measure flow rate by comparing pressures in the wide and narrow sections.

 Pitot tube showing stagnation and static pressure measurement